tlevine/www.thomaslevine.com/content/!/cv/index.md

 And I'm applying to a graduate school (April 1, 2014).
 So here I go.
 {:.webonly}

+If you dare read this, keep in mind that I'm inflating things in order to play the real-world game.
+{:.webonly}

 <p class="printonly">Thomas Kay Levine</p>
 <p class="printonly">thomaslevine.com</p>
 <p class="printonly">_@thomaslevine.com</p>